-She exits screen right, leaving me and dad alone.
+She exited screen right, leaving me and Dad alone.

-He leans in close to the phone, whispering, his dark eyes large, “Your mother is becoming a handful.
+He leaned in close to the phone, whispering, his dark eyes large, “Your mother is becoming a handful.
 I think I may un-retire.”

-I nearly choke on my surprised laughter.
-I smother it a second later, when my mother smooshes herself back next to him.
-She has a tablet in one hand, the fingers of her other one flying over the screen.
+I nearly choked on my surprised laughter.
+I smothered it a second later, when my mother crowded back in next to him.
+She had a tablet in one hand, the fingers of her other one flying over the screen.

-“Oh, honey, look,” she says, pushing the tablet in front of my father.
+“Oh, honey, look,” she said, pushing the tablet in front of my father.

+His eyes crinkled as he smiled.
 “Well, that’s kind of charming.
-What a cute little fox,” he says.
+What a cute little fox.”

-I grin, feeling a mixture of vindication and relief.
+I smiled too, feeling both vindicated and relieved.
 “Told you she was real, Mom.
 You guys should check out the birthday card with the moose on the cover.”

 I might have gone a little overboard looking through Ella’s online listings after I left Jack’s the other night.
 I just had to see that squirrel and his death threats for myself.
-And then after I found it and laughed at it all over again, I fell down the rabbit hole of her tongue-in-cheek, and, okay, sometimes borderline offensive greeting cards.
+And then after I found it and laughed at it all over again, I read through the rest of her tongue-in-cheek, and, okay, sometimes borderline offensive greeting cards.

-I know they’ve found the one I asked them to search for when Dad starts laughing uproariously.
-He throws his head back just like I do when I find something really funny.
+I knew they’d found the one I asked them to search for when Dad threw his head back and barked a laugh.

-Mom is slower on the draw, still frowning at the screen.
+Mom was slower on the draw, still frowning at the screen.
 “Wait.
 I don’t get it.
 Is the moose swearing at the beaver?”

 “But why does he have candles on his antlers?
 Oh, no. I get it.
 Oh, that is so wrong.”
-But then, looking for all the world like she doesn’t want to, she begins to grin.
-And then to chuckle.
-“This still doesn’t prove that you know her,” she says when her laughter subsides.
+But then, looking for all the world like she didn’t want to, she grinned.
+And then started to chuckle.
+“This still doesn’t prove that you know her,” she said when her laughter subsided.
 “You could have seen something in the local newspaper about her, for all we know.”

-My humor falls away.
-Exasperation takes its place.
+My amusement disappeared.
+Exasperation took its place.
 “Mom, when have I ever lied to you?”

-Her expression darkens.
+Her expression darkened.
 “Seriously?
 You want to play that game with me, Mr. I-don’t-know-where-those-beer-cans-came-from?”

 “I was sixteen!”